Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the top team ERA across all league pitching staffs (3.71).
+- Mariners pitchers combine to give up 157 home runs (1.1 per game), the eighth-fewest in baseball.

-- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (154 total, 1.1 per game).
+- The right-hander's last time out came on Monday against the Cincinnati Reds, when he threw five innings, surrendering five earned runs while giving up four hits.

-- The righty's last appearance came on Sunday against the New York Mets, when he went three innings, surrendering three earned runs while allowing six hits.
+- In 14 games this season, the 23-year-old has put up a 4.50 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.